sigrvn/mockingbird/README.md

 # mockingbird

-An simple and configurable REST API mocking service
+A simple and configurable REST API mocking service

-## features to implement

-* Live reload on config change